danfuzz/lactoserv/doc/coding-conventions.md

   `fooFromStringOrNull()` (see previous bullet), `fooOrNullFromString()` (same), and `fooFromStringElseNull()`.
 The last one only considers a `string` to be a valid argument (not `null`), and it will return `null` to indicate an error (and not an "expected" return value).

-With type conversion methods, the distinction is sometimes a bit arbitrary, but the pattern `*ElseNull()` can also be used in non-conversion contexts, e.g. `findFooElseNull()`, where the distinction is more meaningful.
+  With type conversion methods, the distinction is sometimes a bit arbitrary, but the pattern `*ElseNull()` can also be used in non-conversion contexts.
+  For example, in `findFooElseNull()`, the distinction is more meaningful.
+And in `expectFooOrNull()` it is clear that the expectation is for a "nullable" `foo` and not that the method is allowed to return `null` in case of error.

 ### Ledger of arbitrary decisions